sheila-anne/sheila-anne/src/pages/index.md

       title: Transform
       text: >
         Your world is changing, you’re standing tall in your power, and you're becoming the most bold & authentic version of you!

-main:
-  heading: Not in use
-  description: >
-    Plans to use this section in the future
 ---